JadeBlue96/WeatherSystem/README.md

 # WeatherSystem
 ISoftBG test project as part of an internship program.

-A RESTful spring boot app that communicates with a simple React UI for yearly and monthly weather checking and stores the weather data extracted from various website in a PostgreSQL database.
+A RESTful spring boot app that communicates with a simple React UI for yearly and monthly weather checking and stores the weather data extracted from various websites in a PostgreSQL database.
 It uses [Okta](https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot)'s OAuth2 API to authenticate the user.

 <img src="app.PNG" style="max-height: 200px" alt="App image" />